ajeddeloh/lmeter/README.md

 the amplitudes at exactly the frequency we applied.

 Since we only care about once frequency, we don't need to compute the whole transform; we only need to evaluate it at the frequency of the sine wave we applied.
+This runs in O(1) space and O(n) time, meaning we can calculate it on the fly for arbitrarily long captures.

 Using Fourier analysis helps reduce noise by filtering out all noise except that at the frequency of interest, thus improving SNR.